 Paper records are, in many ways, more complicated to manage than digital assets.
 Storage options may include digitizing, moving to onsite (or offsite) storage or destruction.
 Paper records that are digitized might need to be classified, tagged, encrypted and/or stored in a secure vault.
 If you choose this route, you may want to use optical character recognition to make contents searchable.

-After being digitized, paper files should be destroyed in a secure and well-documented process (for regulatory or internal tracking reasons), which you can accomplish by using providers that comply with standards like ISO 27001 and/or NAID AAA.
+After being digitized, paper files should be destroyed in a secure and well-documented process (for regulatory or internal tracking reasons), which you can accomplish by using providers that comply with standards like ISO 27001 and/or NAID AAA from i-SIGMA.
 When storing records offsite, security and integrity are critical issues.
 Look for facilities with redundant power, HVAC and fire prevention systems.
 Security cameras should provide 360-degree coverage of all areas.
 Additionally, storage areas should be protected by two-factor authentication, such as the combination of a physical key and a passcode.
 Loading trucks and transfer areas should meet the same security standards.

 Working with a professional records and information management firm can not only protect against unintended disclosure or unintentional display, it can also make the spring-cleaning process more efficient.
 Iron Mountain’s new Clean Start service combines the company’s expertise in records and information management and asset disposal to squeeze every ounce of productive value out of your project.